RikkaApps/Sui/README.md

   - Enter `*#*#784784#*#*` in the default dialer app
 * Play with apps that support Sui

+The behavior of existing apps using "su" will NOT change.
+You can ask the developer of root apps to use Sui, or wait for the day that Sui becomes part of Magisk.

+For existing apps which already supports Shizuku, add support for Sui (including changes for Shizuku API v11) should only takes less than half an hour.

 ## Guide for application developers

 https://github.com/RikkaApps/Shizuku-API